y1zhou/knowledge-base/content/series/time-series/8-conditional-heteroscedastic-models/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder, or
 # fill the unsplash_id and the photo will be automatically retrieved.
 header_image:
-    caption: "" # Give credits here, or whatever captions you want to add (support markdown)
+    caption: "Sunset through waves." # Give credits here, or whatever captions you want to add (support markdown)
-    unsplash_id: "" # Unsplash ID of the picture
+    unsplash_id: "zeu8_cIBezc" # Unsplash ID of the picture
 ---

 This final chapter in on a type of model that's popular within financial time series.
 The source of most of the material is [listed here](https://faculty.chicagobooth.edu/ruey-s-tsay/teaching).